-Nestled in the southeast nook between the I-5 and the 8 freeways, you’ll find the oldest settlement in California: Old Town, San Diego.
+Nestled in the southeast nook between the I-5 and the 8 freeways, and just a quick drive or town trolley ride from the Gaslamp Quarter in Downtown San Diego, you’ll find the oldest settlement in California: Old Town, San Diego.
 In 1769, the first European settlers established their mission and fort with just a couple of hundred people, and since then, the land had switched from Spanish territory to Independent Mexico, and now as part of one the largest cities in the U.S. The culture of today’s Old Town still captures the essence of the beginnings of the humble town and it’s ancestries, as well as the transition into becoming a part of the United States of America.
 Some of the oldest buildings in California can be visited today, and there are plenty of Mexican restaurants and delicious margaritas to taste throughout the neighborhood.
-With so many things to do, it’s easy to get overwhelmed, but lucky for you, we’ve got a list of top things to do and see in Old Town, San Diego.
+With so many things to do, it’s easy to get overwhelmed, but lucky for you, we’ve got a list of top things to do as well as a taco and tequila tour through Old Town, San Diego.

-Old Town got its name when it was less than a hundred years old as San Diego started to grow closer to the Bay with the first port that opened in 1869.
+Old Town got its name when it was less than a hundred years old as San Diego started to grow closer to the San Diego Bay with the first port that opened in 1869.
 Once the port was built, businesses moved to the new development calling it New Town, San Diego.
 Old Town experienced a major decline in population, however several of the original buildings survived, and can be visited today.
-In 1968, the state of California dedicated the area as a State Historic Park, and they invested money in building replicas of many of the important buildings built between the 1820s and 1870s.
-Today the history is celebrated and remembered in the museums, hotels, or specialty shops.
+In 1968, the state of California dedicated the area as a State Historic Park, and they invested money in building replicas of many of the important historic buildings built between the 1820s and 1870s.
+Today the history is celebrated and remembered in the museums, hotels, specialty shops, and visitor center.

-Here is a brief list of our favorite original buildings in the area:
+Here is a brief list of our favorite original buildings and historical sites in the area:

 This original adobe house is known as the first mansion in California and was home to the wealthy Estudillo Family.
-You can visit it during normal business hours.
+You can visit La Casa de Estudillo during normal business hours.
 Simply walk in, and chat with one of the docents.

 Casa de Bandini/Cosmopolitan Hotel: